How Fashion Marketing Strategies Can Help You Improve Your Brand

 Kevin Plank, CEO of Under Armour, used to provide his professional football players’ friends shirts so that they could check out his products and see if they preferred it.

-He regularly made sure that he provided his friends with an extra shirt so that they could relinquish it to his teammate if they loved it.
+He regularly made sure that he provided his friends with an extra Custom Design Dri Fit Shirt so that they could relinquish it to his teammate if they loved it.

 He understood that once players liked it and started using it, the team would feel coerced to buy them for everyone.